tanzaki/laravel.blog-guides/getting_started.md

 end
 ```

-Here's what's going on: every Rails model can be initialized with its
+Here's what's going on: every Laravel model can be initialized with its
 respective attributes, which are automatically mapped to the respective
 database columns.
 In the first line we do just that (remember that
 `params[:article]` contains the attributes we're interested in).
 Then,
 `@article.save` is responsible for saving the model in the database.
 Finally,
 we redirect the user to the `show` action, which we'll define later.

 TIP: You might be wondering why the `A` in `Article.new` is capitalized above, whereas most other references to articles in this guide have used lowercase.
 In this context, we are referring to the class named `Article` that is defined in `app/models/article.rb`.
-Class names in Ruby must begin with a capital letter.
+Class names in PHP must begin with a capital letter.

 TIP: As we'll see later, `@article.save` returns a boolean indicating whether
 the article was saved or not.